metacpan/metacpan-cpan-extracted/distros/I/Image-DecodeQR-WeChat/README.md

     image-decodeqr-wechat.pl --help

 A CLI script is provided and will be installed by this module.
 Basic usage is as above.

+# PREREQUISITES

+- OpenCV library with contributed modules is required.
+The contributed modules must include the QR-code decoder library by WeChat.
+OpenCV must also contain the include dir (headers) - just saying.
+- A C++ compiler must be installed in your system.
+- Optionally, `pkg-config` or `cmake` must be installed in order to aid discovering the location of OpenCV's library and include dir.
+If you don't have these installed then you must manually set environment variables `OPENCV_LDFLAGS` and `OPENCV_CFLAGS` to point to those paths and then attempt to install this module (e.g. `perl Makefile.PL; make all ; make install`)
+- Optionally, OpenCV can contain the Highgui library so that output images can be displayed in their own window.
+But this is superfluous, because the basic operation of this module allows for saving output files to disk.

 # SUBROUTINES/METHODS